 Mike co-founded Pearl Church in 2001.
 He is passionate about reimagining — for today’s context and culture — the goodness of scripture, the gospel, and Christian life together.
 Some of Mike’s values are story, intellectual honesty, and a diverse perspective that is deeply Christian but warmly pluralistic.
 He believes that these values contribute to an engaging community that humbly nurtures our wholeness as human beings.
-As a supplemental resource to Mike’s work at Pearl he hosts a website, which engages the generative movement that is re-membering Christianity.
+As a supplemental resource to Mike’s work at Pearl he hosts a website, which participates in the generative movement that is re-membering Christianity.

 Mike and Jen were born in beloved Portland, married in 1997, and have three children.
 Besides spending time with his family, Mike enjoys reading, backpacking, and traveling.
-He holds a bachelors in Biblical Studies, a Master of Divinity, a Doctor of Ministry focusing on the rhetorical function of biblical genres, and a Ph.D. specializing in the efficacy of biblical literary figures and devices to hold attention and make meaning.
+He holds a bachelors in Biblical Studies, a Master of Divinity, a Doctor of Ministry focusing on the rhetorical function of biblical genres, and a Ph.D. specializing in the efficacy of biblical literary figures to hold attention and make meaning.

 Becca McMartin spent her childhood in Haiti, where her parents were missionaries.
 She earned a bachelor’s degree in Bible and Education and then spent the next eight years living in Eastern Europe caring for missionary kids and their families.
 In 2009, Becca moved to Portland to pursue her Master of Divinity degree, while continuing to travel and shepherd missionary kids around the world as part of Barnabas International.
 Finding a home at Pearl Church quickly become one of her favorite things about living in Portland.
 She joined Pearl’s pastoral staff in July 2015.
 Becca values thinking fiercely about theology and developmental theory as we shepherd our kids to deeply love and follow Jesus.
 She loves a new box of crayons, four part harmony, reading silly kids’ books, traveling by train, eating at food carts, and riding her bike all over Portland.